Healthcare in New Zealand: Healthcare organisations

+Hearing services

+New Zealand residents with hearing loss may be eligible for publicly funded support through the Ministry of Health.
+The Hearing Aid Subsidy Scheme provides NZ$1,022.22 toward the cost of hearing aids for eligible adults, while full funding is available for children and individuals with complex needs under the Hearing Aid Funding Scheme.

+In addition to traditional fee-for-service models, some private audiology providers, such as New Zealand owned Resonate Health, have adopted subscription-based pricing, which includes the hearing devices, ongoing care, batteries, and servicing in a monthly fee.
+This approach aims to improve affordability and access to long-term hearing care.

 Abortion

 Abortion is legal upon request in New Zealand.
 According to figures released by Statistics New Zealand, the number of abortions rose from 8.5 per 1,000 women aged 15‒44 years in 1980 to 14 per 1,000 women in 1990.
 By 2000, this figure had risen to 18.7 per 1,000 women aged 15‒44 years but has since declined to 13.5 per 1,000 women as of 2018.

 Medications

 The Pharmaceutical Management Agency of New Zealand (PHARMAC) was set up in 1993 to decide which medications the government will subsidise.
 In general, PHARMAC will select an effective and safe medication from a class of drugs, and negotiate with the drug manufacturer to obtain the best price.
 There are approximately 2,000 drugs listed on the national schedule that are either fully or partially subsidised.

 In a sample of 13 developed countries New Zealand was thirteenth in its population weighted usage of medication in 14 classes in 2009 and also in 2013.
 The drugs studied were selected on the basis that the conditions treated had high incidence, prevalence and/or mortality, caused significant long-term morbidity and incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
 The study noted considerable difficulties in cross border comparison of medication use.

 Sildenafil was reclassified in New Zealand in 2014 so it could be bought over the counter from a pharmacist.
 It is thought that this reduced sales over the Internet and was safer as men could be referred for medical advice if appropriate.